Post War – 1946 to 1961

 In 1958, the Board of Directors had settled down to eight persons – Becker, Baird, Getz, Levin, Johnston, Sherman, and Murray, joined in midyear by Flett.
 In December 1961, continuing the management transition program, Roger Brown, John Colman, John Friedlich, and Harry Weber were added to the Board.
 Unfortunately, no photo of this Board exists in the archives.

 Enhanced Internal Communications

-- Recent Financial News of Selected Companies - (in particular, a summary of quarterly and annual revenue and earnings releases of client companies and other companies headquartered in or near Chicago, and in some cases, New York, in which Becker had a special interest.
-Included were some companies for which we were a primary over-the-counter market maker in their shares.)
+- Recent Financial News of Selected Companies (in particular, a summary of quarterly and annual revenue and earnings releases of client companies and other companies headquartered in or near Chicago, and in some cases, New York, in which Becker had a special interest.
+Included were some companies for which AGB was a primary over-the-counter market maker in their shares.)

 The firm closed 1961 with 470 employees, up from 275 at the end of 1955 (an increase of 70%), and up from 416 and 390 respectively at the end of 1960 and 1959.
 These personnel counts imply a net employment growth rate (additions less resignations, retirements, and dismissals) over this period of about 9% per annum.
 With this growth in personnel came the inevitable need for more office space as earlier reported.